laravel/docs/helpers.md

 <a name="method-lower"></a>
 #### `Str::lower()` {#collection-method}

-The `Str::lower` method converts the given string to lower-case:
+The `Str::lower` method converts the given string to lowercase:

     use Illuminate\Support\Str;